vivainio/SqlFrags/README.md

 ### What's up with the name?

-It's a "piece of F# code you can run before feeding the query to Dapper", hence F#apper or Fapper.
+It's a "piece of F# code you can run before feeding the query to Dapper", hence F#apper or SqlFrags.

 I'm aware the same word is used as a vulgar noun in some youth oriented internet subcultures, but that is so orthogonal to the topic of SQL Generation that I don't expect there to be confusion.